 In the New Project dialog, do the following:

 Next, click to expand the Project Interpreter node, and select the new environment or existing interpreter, by clicking the corresponding radio-button.
 The following steps depend on your choice:

 Next, specify the location and base interpreter of the new virtual environment.
 If necessary, click the Inherit global site-packages and Make available to all projects check boxes.

-- From the drop-down list, select the scaffold to be used.
+From the list, select the scaffold to be used.
 The possible options are:

-From the drop-down list, select the template language to be used.
+From the list, select the template language to be used.